Pawel-Galkowski/Node.JS-Mailling/README.md

-# Node.Js Mailling
+# Node.Js Mailing

-Application which are showing how you can use mailling in node.js.
+Application which are showing how you can use mailing in node.js.
-Front-end of appliacation is created in react-redux.
+Front-end of application is created in react-redux.

 ## View
 This is free hosting so it needs time to load applications.